New Resource

 Trial AvailabilityLimited – Watermarked trial with feature restrictionsFull-featured 30-day free trial with no watermark

-Price$299 (Annually) for Topaz Video AI (include Nyx Model and others)
+Price$299 (Annually) for Topaz Video AI (includes the Nyx Model and every other model)

 Platform SupportWindows, macOSWindows, macOS